How one artist is raising awareness about the world’s most imperiled natural places

 After learning about Asymbol’s ethos, rooted in adventure and outdoor exploration, Weidmann contacted the Jackson gallery founded by pro-snowboarder Travis Rice and artist Mike Parillo in the hopes to become a part of its roster.
 Hillinger said it is potentially cumbersome to work with artists when they are based in far-flung places but that Weidmann is an exception.
 “When she first contacted us, we said we were interested but we didn’t know where this could go,” Hillinger said of the young artist who debuted on the Asymbol roster last spring in the “Wandering Eyes” show in Portland, Oregon.
 “The experience of working with her has been awesome, she has such a strong work ethic coupled with true artistic ability.”

-Hillinger hopes that bringing Weidmann’s work to Jackson Hole, where the vitality of the human populace is deeply connected to the natural environment, will spark necessary discussion.
+Hillinger hopes that bringing Weidmann’s work to Jackson Hole, where the human populace is deeply connected to the natural environment, will spark necessary discussion.
 “When art is done well it can raise issues and create dialogue around important topics better than anything else can,” he said.
 “As a Jackson-based company, we feel a special responsibility to raise issues that help us talk about things like climate change and the natural environment, both of which are under constant pressure from human activity.”

 Robyn Vincent is a Jackson Hole journalist and the sleep-deprived, travel-obsessed editor of Jackson Hole Snowboarder Magazine.